A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Lattice Theory

-\item We then evenly cut $W$ into $q^n$ small non-overlapping parallelepipeds which have the form $w_j=(\sum_{i=1}^n \frac{t_i^j}{q}\mathbf{f_i}) +\frac{1}{q}W$, where $t_i^j \in [0,q)$ is an integer.
+\item \textbf{Induce near uniform SIS instance:} We then evenly cut $W$ into $q^n$ small non-overlapping parallelepipeds which have the form $w_j=(\sum_{i=1}^n \frac{t_i^j}{q}\mathbf{f_i}) +\frac{1}{q}W$, where $t_i^j \in [0,q)$ is an integer.
 Now sample $m$ random lattice vectors from $L$, then reduce them modulo $W$ to ensure they are within the bigger parallelepiped.
 Denote these reduced vectors by $\mathbf{\xi_1}, \dots, \mathbf{\xi_m}$.
 If $\mathbf{\xi_k}$ is in a smaller parallelepiped $w_j=(\sum_{i=1}^n \frac{t_i^j}{q}\mathbf{f_i})+\frac{1}{q}W$, then take $(t_1^j, \dots, t_n^j)$ and put it as a column of a matrix $A$.
 The claim is that each of the $w_j$'s is selected with almost equal chance, so we have a random $n \times m$ matrix $A$.
 The key intuition is that for a short basis of $L$, if $W$ intersects with a translation of the fundamental domain formed by the short basis, then $W$ will contain a large proportion of the translated fundamental domain.
 This property remains true for an arbitrary translation and scaling of $W$ using $\vc{u} + \frac{1}{q}W$ for a vector $\vc{u} \in \R^n$.
-With this property, if $W$ is cut into small non-overlapping regions evenly, then random samples of lattice vectors within $W$ will induce a near uniform distribution over the $w_j$'s.
-This helps ensure that the matrix $A$ generated randomly as above is a random instance of SIS.
+With this property, if $W$ is cut into small non-overlapping regions evenly, then random lattice vectors within $W$ will induce a near uniform distribution over the pieces $w_j$'s.
+This implies that the matrix $A$ is a random instance of SIS.
 This step was proved in Lemma 8 of \citet{ajtai1996generating}.